Vector Autoregressive Evolution for Dynamic Multi-Objective Optimisation: VARE: The Proposed Approach for DMO

 To this end, we choose the widely-used PCA for dimensionality reduction, although we recognise that other approaches such as t-SNE and UMAP may also suffice with higher computational costs but they are unsuitable for the reconstruction of $x$ from $y$, which is required in this work.
 PCA requires constructing from $A_i$ a $n \times n$ scatter matrix $C=\sum_{j=1}^{t}(a_i^j-\bar{A}_i)(a_i^j-\bar{A}_i)^T$, where $\bar{A}_i$ is the mean of $A_i$, followed by computing its top $k$ eigenvectors (principal components, i.e. PC) $V_k= (v_1, v_2, \dots, v_k)$ such that $C\approx V_k\Sigma_kV_k^T$, where $\Sigma_k$ is the diagonal matrix of the $k$ eigenvalues $(\sigma_1, \sigma_2,\dots, \sigma_k)$ corresponding to $V_k$. $k$ is determined by selecting the smallest values of $k$ that can explain 80 \% of the variance of the data $A_i$.
 We have found that this setting often leads to $k=1$ or 2, a significant reduction of dimensionality from a $n$-D ($n\ge 10$) space (see Fig. \ref{fig:num_pca}).
 Fig. \ref{fig:DF4_pca} exemplifies that solutions found in previous environments can be effectively represented in a much lower dimensional space through PCA.

-After PCA, VAR is built in the reduced space of time-series solutions collected along reference direction $\lambda_i$.
+After efficient PCA on small samples in our study, VAR is built in the reduced space of time-series solutions collected along reference direction $\lambda_i$.
 We use a Bayesian estimation method \cite{kuschnig2021bvar}, which is generally faster than ordinary least squares, to further speed up parameter inference for VAR in the reduced space.
 Once such a model is built, it is used to make one-step prediction $\tilde{a_i}^{t+1}$ in the reduced space and then $\tilde{a_i}^{t+1}$ is mapped to the original decision space using

 where $q_i$, reconstructed from $\tilde{a_i}^{t+1}$, is the predicted solution for the new environment $t+1$.
 The procedure of VAR based prediction is described in \textbf{Algorithm \ref{alg:VAR}}.